top of page

 • Employer sponsorship is required.

-This visa is the best option for skilled professionals seeking PR in Australia through employer nomination.
+This visa is the best option for skilled professionals seeking permanent residency in Australia through employer nomination.

 Which Employer-Sponsored Visa Is Right for You?

-Each visa offers its own benefits depending on your career stage, job type, and long-term goals.
-Whether you're looking to gain work experience, transition to permanent residency, or migrate long-term with employer support, there’s a visa option for you.
+Each visa offers unique benefits based on your career stage, job type, and long-term goals.
+Whether you want to gain work experience, transition to permanent residency, or migrate long-term with employer support, there’s a visa option that fits your needs.

 • Need training in Australia?
 Subclass 407 Training Visa

-• Want a job with a PR pathway?
+• Looking for a job with a PR pathway?
 Subclass 482 Skills in Demand Visa

 • Ready for PR through employer sponsorship?
 Subclass 186 ENS Visa